7 Secrets Happy Couples Know About Arguing And Making Up

 1. Happy Couples Have Clear Ground Rules About How To Fight

-Creating ground rules about arguments gives you a feeling of safety even though there is conflict.
+Creating ground rules about arguments gives you a feeling of safety when there’s conflict.
 You know that an argument won’t end the relationship.

-Happy couples have clear communication and a system to take a break if things get too heated, and for letting their partner know when they are ready to reconnect and repair.
+Happy couples have clear communication and a system to take a break if things get too heated, and for letting their partner know when they’re ready to reconnect and repair.

-Creating ground rules for disagreements may appear to be an uncomfortable conversation, however, these set the tone for whether or not you and your partner can make it through the challenging times that will inevitably come your way.
+Creating ground rules for disagreements can be an uncomfortable conversation, however, they give you a structure so that you and your partner can make it through the challenging times that’ll inevitably come your way.

 Happy couples know the importance of having clear ground rules that allow for mutual respect even when there is conflict.
 The secret sauce is having clear communication and a plan rather than the fantasy that fights will never occur.